-For an employer, it is of course better for business when their workplace is a motivated camp where all workers can perform at their best for the benefit of the company.
+For an employer, it is of course better for business when their workplace is a motivated camp where all employees can perform at their best for the benefit of the company.
 It is also better for business that a company does not develop a reputation for allowing sexual harassment to continue unabetted.

-What Legal Consequences can Occur from a Claim for Sexual Harassment?
+What Legal Consequences Can Occur from a Claim for Sexual Harassment?

 When dealing with cases of sexual harassment and other forms of discrimination it is worth bearing in mind some of the other legal protections afforded to those involved.
 For example, as mentioned above the victim has the right to refuse work under §14 AGG (although this step should be taken after receiving legal advice), the right to appeal and make complaint (§13 AGG) and the right to compensation and damages under §15 AGG.
-As well as these rights, there is also the right of those involved in such cases to not be victimised at work (§16 AGG) because they have taken action or acted as witness in the case.
+As well as these rights, there is also the right of those involved in such cases to not be victimised at work (§16 AGG) because they have acted or acted as witness in the case.
 Essentially, one should be aware of their rights in this area and should not be fearful of taking a particular course of action.

 Bullying in the Workplace

 Not all harassment is of a sexual nature.
 Bullying cases also occur in the workplace and there are also remedies to avail of in these cases.
-As such, there is no “Bullying Act” but the worker is protected in some cases by the rights provided in the General Act on Equal Treatment / AGG (which has been mentioned earlier.
+As such, there is no “Bullying Act” but the employee is protected in some cases by the rights provided in the General Act on Equal Treatment / AGG (which has been mentioned earlier.
 This is particularly the case where the bullying is based on discriminatory grounds such as race, gender or religious belief.
 Furthermore, the employer has a duty of care towards their employees under §241 BGB.
 Due to this, the employer is obliged to make sure that the workplace is a safe environment for the physical health of their employees.